 The first step is to come in for a consultation.
 Our surgeons are well-experienced with working with patients who have tuberous breasts.
 This condition is different for each person, so we want to do a detailed exam to help us show you what the best treatment option would be, and what results you can realistically expect.
 At that point, we can schedule your surgery if you are ready to move forward.
-While it may be worth checking if your insurance will cover the cost of the surgery, in many cases they will not.
-You can learn more about which procedures are usually covered by insurance here.

 What is recovery like, after tuberous breast correction?

 For the first few days after tuberous breast correction you’ll be resting, and will have pain medication to help you through the initial recovery.
 Most patients find they’re able to move around quite soon, and start slowly resuming activities.
 Generally our patients are off their pain medication within a few days, and able to walk around and work at a fairly sedentary job.
 We’ll ask you to refrain from doing any heavy lifting or strenuous physical activity for the first few weeks, while your body is healing.
 You can expect to have some swelling and lumpiness right after surgery.
 These are normal, and will subside as your breasts recover from the operation.
 Patients tend to see substantial healing within 2 months of tuberous breast correction surgery.